zxubian/cs-lox/README.md

 # Language Tweaks

  - Automatic nil initialization is removed.
-It is now a runtime error to access
+It is now a runtime error to access variables that haven't been initialized.
  ```javascript
  var a = nil;
  var b;